mdekauwe/mdekauwe.github.io/people.md

 Gabriel Banstarck Marandola is a visiting master's student from the State University of Campinas, under the supervision of Professor David Lapola.

-Gabriel has been measuring light and CO<sub>2</sub> response curves from understorey species in the Amazon Open-Top Chamber CO<sub>2</sub> experiment
+Gabriel has been measuring light and CO<sub>2</sub> response curves from understorey species in the Amazon Open-Top Chamber CO<sub>2</sub> experiment.

 <a href="mailto:g171857@dac.unicamp.br" class="social-links__entry" target="_blank"> <i class="fa fa-envelope-square fa-lg"> </i></a>